oldchoppy/ds18b20/README.md

 # ds18b20
 DS18B20 Library for MicroPython.
 I created this library to allow changing the resolution of the sensor.
 Right now, it works for one (1) sensor per pin and 9,10,11,12 bit resolutions.
-The delay is one second for all resolutions but I am working on an update to increase the speed for lower resolutions.
+The delay is less for smaller resolution.
+At 12 bit resolution you will see to the nearest 0.0625 degree Celcius and 0.1125 degree Fahrenheit with 1 second delay.
+At 9 bit resolution you will see to the nearest 0.5 degree Celcius and 0.9 degree Fahrenheit with 100ms delay.

 ## Installation